gbmhunter/MClide/README.rst

 Event-driven Callback Support
 -----------------------------

-Clide leverages the :code:`slotmachine-cpp` library to provide event-driven callbacks. :code:`slotmachine-cpp` supports callbacks to methods (instance functions), without Clide having any previous knowledge about the class (type agnostic).
+MClide leverages the :code:`MSlotMachine` library to provide event-driven callbacks. :code:`MSlotMachine` supports callbacks to methods (instance functions), without MClide having any previous knowledge about the class (type agnostic).

 List of events supported by callbacks: